 Our team is motivated by knowing that we make a difference by impacting the lives of thousands of refugees in Asia.
 We give our time and energy freely to save Tibetan texts that contain teachings that would otherwise be lost.

 Work at the book bindery is hands-on and physical.
 Every year we produce thousands of Tibetan books, edge dye them, put them in slipcases, and box them up for shipment to India.
 We train volunteers on a variety of bindery machines like the collator, gold stamper, trimmer and folder.
 Interested and want to know more?
-Call 510-845-1710 or email email@example.com
+Email us a resume and we’ll send you an application.
+Call 510-845-1710 or email firstname.lastname@example.org

 Our volunteers utilize work as a vehicle for practicing the Buddhist teachings.
 The Skillful Means teachings show us that we can use any work and life situation as a path of change.
 Personal growth is fostered through practicing self-awareness, caring, and taking responsibility as we work.